vmware-archive/loginsight-java-api/README.md

 ### API

-**Note:** This API works only with latest code in master branch and do not work with 0.1.0 release.
-We are planning to release a new version 0.1.1 by 25-Aug
+**Note:** Following code snippets work only with latest code in master branch and do not work with 0.1.0 release.
+So, clone the repository and perform a local build using the instructions in "Build & Run" section.
+The new version 0.1.1 will be available in maven central on 25-Aug.

 ####1.
 Connecting to LogInsight

 ~~~java